bigbigphone2/BigTwoGame/README.md

 The following are the procedure to start the game:<br />

 ## For Player:
-You just need to download the BigTwoGame file and excute the BigTwoGame.exe file<br />
+You just need to download the BigTwoGame folder and excute the BigTwoGame.exe file<br />

 ## For Game Hoster:
 First,You have to have at least java 1.11.0 installed in your computer.<br />